Search by Keyword

 Nutrition As A Prevention:

 Many different researchers and eyecare specialists believe that certain nutritional supplements will help lower the risk of macular degeneration and slow down the rate of progression if you have it.
 Fortunately, Unicity offers Vision Essentials, a formula based on the National Institute of Health Studies (AREDS I & AREDS II) with Vitamin A, C, E, Zinc, Beta-carotenes, lutein, berry blend, and zeaxanthin in it's advance eye care formula.
-Unicity's Vision Essentials is replacing VISUtein and Vision Complete, as it has a formulation based on the latest scientific studies.
+Unicity's Vision Essentials provides all the nutrients needed to prevent AMD.